-Each party who desires to participate in the trial in this investigation must file on or before the date set forth in the procedural schedule a pre-trial statement containing the following information:
+Each party who desires to participate in the hearing in this Investigation must file on or before the date set forth in the procedural schedule a pre-trial statement containing the following information:

 - (a) The names of all known witnesses, their addresses, whether they are fact or expert witnesses (and their area of expertise), and a brief outline of the testimony of each witness.
-In the case of expert witnesses, a copy of the expert's curriculum vitae shall accompany this submission. - (b) A list, by title and number, of all exhibits which the parties will seek to introduce at the trial.
-The list shall include five columns.
-In the first four columns, the party shall include the number of the exhibit, a brief description/title of the exhibit, the purpose for which it is being offered, and the sponsoring witness(es).
-The last column shall be labeled "Received", and need only include sufficient space for a date. - (c) A list of any stipulations on which the parties have agreed. - (d) A proposed agenda for the pre-trial conference.
+In the case of expert witnesses, a copy of the expert's curriculum vitae shall accompany this submission. - (b) A list of all exhibits which the parties will seek to introduce at the hearing. - (c) A list of any stipulations on which the parties have agreed.

-- (e) Estimated date and approximate length for appearance of each witness (The parties shall confer on estimated dates and approximate length prior to submission of their pre-trial statements). - (f) Certification regarding good faith efforts to settle.
+- (d) A proposed agenda for the pre-trial conference. - (e) Estimated date and approximate length for appearance of each witness.
+The parties shall confer on estimated dates and approximate length prior to submission of their pre-trial statements. - (f) Certification regarding good faith efforts to settle.